-The Calgary Dance Club’s social program covers the most familiar ballroom smooth and latin dances, including Cha-Cha, Rumba, Waltz, Foxtrot, and East Coast Swing.
+The Calgary Dance Club’s core program covers the most familiar ballroom smooth and latin dances, including Cha-Cha, Rumba, Waltz, Foxtrot, and East Coast Swing.

 Within this program, you’ll learn skills and patterns from the DVIDA dance syllabus.
 Our four dance levels progress through American Pre-Bronze, Bronze, and American Silver materials.

 If you would like to pursue certification within this syllabus, we’re excited about your level of commitment and enthusiasm, however as a social club, we do not offer examinations or certifications at this time.